kevinmilner/cybershake-analysis/study_19_2_rsqsim_rot_2740/rotated_ruptures_m6p6_vert_ss_surface/README.md

 * Path *[36 unique]*

 We take &phi;<sub>P2P</sub> to be the standard deviation of all residuals across each combination of Rupture, Rupture Strike.
+We also compute the total standard deviation across all residuals from all sites.
+This total value is reported as **ALL SITES** and in summary plots/tables.

 Here is an exmample with 5 rotations, which would be repeated for each combination of [Rupture, Rupture Strike].
 The site is shown with a blue square, and initially oriented rupture in bold with its hypocenter as a red star and centroid a green circle.
 Rotations of that rupture are in gray: